 MIT Global SCALE Network Centers

-The government of Ningbo, China — home of the world’s busiest port — is partnering with the MIT Center for Transportation & Logistics (MIT CTL) to create a global center for supply chain education and research.
+The government of Ningbo, China — home of the world’s busiest port — partnered with the MIT Center for Transportation & Logistics in 2016 to create a global center for supply chain education and research.
 The Institute's mission is to become an international center of excellence for research and education in logistics and supply chain management after a decade’s effort.